ahmadkzx/vue-hover-zoom/README.md

 ### ✅ Config

-You can config HoverZoom Component with props.
+You can config VueHoverZoom Component with props.

 ⚙ imageUrl:
 ❗ Required